DiffEqML/torchdyn/README.md

 `pip install torchdyn`

-We note that `PyPI` currently does not allow non-packaged dependencies.
-You will have to install `torchsde` and `torchcde` separately, or build a virtual environment with poetry following the steps outlined in `Contributing`
+Alternatively, you can build a virtual dev environment for `torchdyn` with poetry, following the steps outlined in `Contributing`.

-**Bleeding-edge** version:

-`git clone https://github.com/DiffEqML/torchdyn.git && cd torchdyn && python setup.py install`

-Don't forget to install in your environment of choice if necessary.
-We offer an automated method for setting up your `torchdyn` environment designed specifically for contributors or those planning to tinker with the internals.
-Check `Contributing` below for more details.

 ## Documentation
 Check our [wiki](https://torchdyn.readthedocs.io/) for a full description of available features.